BraydenLangley/metanet-notes-obsidian-plugin/README.md

 ### Testing Plugins

 1. **Load in Obsidian** – Open Obsidian, go to `Settings` > `Community Plugins`, and ensure the plugin you're developing is listed and enabled.
-2. **Feature Testing** – Use the plugin's features, such as the commands "Save Note to Wallet" and "Load Note from Wallet" in the Secure Notes Plugin, to test functionality.
+2. **Feature Testing** – Use the plugin's features, such as the commands "Save Note to Wallet" and "Load Note from Wallet" in the Metanet Notes Plugin, to test functionality.

 ## Documentation & Resources